 Once your child’s appetite returns and they are interested in eating, you can look beyond BRAT.
-A wide range of low fiber, high starch options are available and may sound more appealing.
+A wide range of low fiber and high starch options are available and may sound more appealing.
 Watermelon, sweet potatoes, broths, oatmeal, or skinless chicken are plainer foods that can keep tummies calm while providing various nutrients your child needs to recover.

 Changing diet may lessen symptoms for the duration of diarrhea but it doesn’t fix or cure the underlying cause of stomach troubles.
 Watch your child for other signs of illness, such as fever, sore throat, or vomiting.